BellyWong/xbrace/README.md

 Limitations
 ------------

 Use at your own risk.
 I haven’t tested this thoroughly.
 Also, when a new version of Xcode comes out, you need to manually delete the old backup to have new snippets file backed up.
-I’ll try and think of a more elegant way of handling this.
+I plan to implement a more elegant way of handling this.